Supporting peers

 It can be a really worrying and scary time for a child when their friend is diagnosed with a brain tumour.
-They may not know what a brain tumour is, or what it means for their friend.
-They probably have lots questions, but some may go quiet and be too scared to ask, while others may endlessly ask questions.
-They may want to know how they can help.
+They may not know what a brain tumour is, what it means for their friend, or how to support them.
+They will probably have lots questions.
+However, while some children may ask questions endlessly, others may be too scared to ask.

 I think we definitely didn’t realise how serious it was, as children…but then equally you can’t necessarily expect kids to fully understand this either.
 It’s good for children to know the truth on a certain level and it’s about trusting them to deal with it.